RR0/uDb/README.md

 # \*U* UFO database reader

-This is a [node](https://nodejs.org) application to read binary data file of the now-defunct the [\*U* UFO database](http://web.archive.org/web/20060701162044/http://www.larryhatch.net/).
+This is a [node](https://nodejs.org) application to read binary data file of the [\*U* UFO database](http://web.archive.org/web/20060701162044/http://www.larryhatch.net/).

+As this database software can only run on old MS-DOS platforms and its maintenance has been discontinued, it is important to allow users to access its data from modern platforms.

 ## Setup